wojciech-kulik/xcodebuild.nvim/README.md

 ### 📋 Logs Panel Key Bindings

 - Press `o` on a failed test in the summary section to jump to the failing location
-- Press `q` to close the panel.
+- Press `q` to close the panel

 ### 🧪 Test Explorer Key Bindings

-- Press `o` on a test name to jump to the implementation.
+- Press `o` to jump to the test implementation
-- Press `[` to jump to the previous failed test.
+- Press `[` to jump to the previous failed test
-- Press `]` to jump to the next failed test.
+- Press `]` to jump to the next failed test
-- Press `q` to close the Test Explorer.
+- Press `q` to close the Test Explorer

 ### 🚥 Lualine Integration